ericbulloch/kwmd/operating_systems/windows.md

 - A service running with Local System privileges can be exploited if it executes user-controlled code.

 In fact, malware will often install itself as a service to ensure that it is running even after a system reboot.

+## Registry

+The Windows Registry can be very useful for pentration tests.
+It contains user configurations for users, software and the system.
+There are many sensitive details that can be gleaned from the Registry.